 Need the lowest production unit cost?

-To get the lowest single board computer unit cost, you need to own your hardware design, which typically these days means getting someone else (a Contract Manufacturer) to manufacture your single board computer.
+To get the lowest SBC unit cost, you need to own your hardware design, which typically these days means getting someone else (a Contract Manufacturer) to manufacture your SBC.
 This is what both the big boys like Apple and the smaller companies do.
-Here’s what you need:
+You need these three things:

 Use in-house resources or hire an engineer/design company to do the design.
 This includes a Schematic, Gerbers (PCB files), Bill of Materials, working prototypes, and functional tester.